apache/mxnet/tools/dependencies/README.md

 OK
 ```
 #### 3. Performance Sanity Check
-We will test against 3 basic models
+We will test against 3 basic models.
 ###### ResNet50 with ImageNet
 ```
 # Download the ImageNet on http://image-net.org/download and make record file